BVNetwork/ContentInspector/README.md

 * A new menu item for content area, allowing you to inspect the selected content
 * Preview of content
 * Simple navigation to nested content.
-* Works with any Icontent type, including commerce items and forms.
+* Works with any IContent type, including commerce items and forms.
-* Displays visitor groups
+* Displays visitor groupings
+* Inspect current content using via the tools menu
 * Display additional properties using the Inspect attribute
-* Inspect current content using via the tools menu